-- Measurement and reporting are in mass (tonnes). - Reported amounts should be recalculated to single strength mass, see 'recalculation'. - > Total reported mass can be based on segregation or mass balance calculations - > SJC members will report individually before 1 May of each year covering their sourcing of the full previous calendar year. - Cut-off is based on delivery date at the reporting entity; volumes that are delivered within the reporting year at the reporting entity should be reported.
+- > Total reported mass can be based on segregation or mass balance calculations - > SJC members will report individually before the 1st of April of each year covering their sourcing of the full previous calendar year.

+Cut-off is based on delivery date at the reporting entity; volumes that are delivered within the reporting year at the reporting entity should be reported.

-The following should be taken into account with regards to origin:
+The following should be considered with regards to origin:

-- All production/trading countries are in scope. - All juices and purees that are received within the reporting year by the reporting entity are in scope, regardless if the products are re-exported to other countries, or directly delivered to other countries without going through the traders' facilities at all.
+- ➤ All production/trading countries are in scope. - All juices and purees that are received within the reporting year by the reporting entity are in scope, regardless of if the products are re-exported to other countries, or directly delivered to other countries without going through the traders' facilities at all.